Gerhard Roßbach: Roßbach's Memoirs & Postwar Activity

 According to his own memoirs, following the discovery of homoerotic photographs in his living quarters on 30 June 1934, he was forced to adopt a new identity and worked for the Iduna Germania insurance company until the end of World War II.

 Historian Robert G. L. Waite described Roßbach as a "sadistic murderer of the so-called Fehmgericht and the notorious homosexual who, according to his own testimony, perverted Ernst Röhm".

 After World War II Roßbach operated an import-export company near Frankfurt and wrote his memoirs in 1950.
 In his last years he played a prominent role in organising the Bayreuth Festivals of Richard Wagner's music.

+Marriage and Family

+Roßbach was married to Hildegard Damcke (born 6 October 1898 in Berlin-Charlottenburg; died 30 April 1937) from 12 December 1921.
+The marriage produced a daughter, Ingeborg, and a son, Eckart.
+On 3 March 1939, he married the actress Brigitte von Bülow (born 25 May 1914).
+This marriage ended in divorce in 1948.